VollySMS/Volly/README.md

 #### `PUT /volunteer/update?subscribe=<true>`

 This allows you to update any of the included properties: <userName>, <email>, <phoneNumber>, <firstName>, <lastName>,  <password>.
 You must send an object containing the properties you wish to update and the updated value.
-When a phone number is included, our system will re-verify it.
-If your password is included we will create a new token.
+When a phone number is changed, our system will re-verify it.
+If your password is changed we will create a new token.
 Sends a response with the updated body.

 To initiate text alert validation include `?subscribe=true` at the end of the signup url.
 The api will send you a text saying `Volly: Reply TEXT to receive text alerts`.